Top 14 Ice Cream Brands

 Movenpick Ice Cream Logo

 Mövenpick Ice Cream is part of a Swiss conglomerate associated with the restaurant and hotel business.
 Its history began in the second half of the 1940s when entrepreneur Ueli Prager opened his first catering establishment.
 Ten years later, the number of restaurants increased to eight.
-There, you could order any dish, but especially popular was the amazing ice cream, which was not sold in any store.
+You could order any dish there, but the amazing ice cream was not sold in any store and was especially popular.

-Over time, Mövenpick signed agreements with major manufacturers to produce ice cream for retail and strengthened its position in the confectionery market.
+Over time, Mövenpick signed agreements with major manufacturers to produce ice cream for retail, strengthening its position in the confectionery market.

 Rocky Road